New Malden

-New Malden is a suburban area in southwest London, England.
+New Malden (/mɒl.dən/) is a suburban area in southwest London, England.
 It is within the Royal Borough of Kingston upon Thames and the London Borough of Merton, and is 9.4 mi from Charing Cross.
 Neighbouring localities include Kingston, Kingston Vale, Roehampton, Norbiton, Raynes Park, Coombe, Tolworth, Motspur Park, Old Malden, and Worcester Park.
 Before the creation of Greater London in 1965, New Malden was in the administrative county of Surrey.

 History

 New Malden was established as a result of the arrival of the railway.
 What is now New Malden railway station was opened on 1 December 1846 on the main line from London Waterloo.

 Building started slowly in the area just to the north of the station, gathering pace in the late nineteenth and early twentieth centuries with two- and three-bedroom terraced houses.
-Further out towards Coombe Hill are larger detached and semi-detached houses built in the 1930s.
+Further out towards Coombe Hill are larger detached and semi-detached houses built in the 1930-40s.
 The name of the road which leads up the hill to Coombe, Traps Lane, is thought to derive from a farm owned by a Mrs Trap.
 Following the opening of the Kingston bypass in 1927, the farms to its south were progressively developed for housing.

 Two miles (3 km) to the south is the former village of Old Malden the origins of which are Anglo-Saxon, the name being Old English for Mæl + duna = "the cross on the hill".

+In 1894 New Maldon became a civil parish, being formed from the part of the parish of Kingston upon Thames in New Malden Urban District, New Maldon was an urban district from 1894 until 1895.
 Under the District Councils Act 1895, The Maldens & Coombe Urban District Council was created (the plural relating to Old Malden and New Malden).
 In 1936 Malden and Coombe was granted full Borough status, with its own Mayor, and had the rare distinction of a civic mace bearing the royal insignia of King Edward VIII.

 New Malden suffered damage from German bombing during the Second World War.
 The first attack took place on 16 August 1940, killing about 50 people and damaging about 1,300 homes.
 After dropping about 150 bombs, German aircraft reportedly flew over the railway station at low altitude and machine-gunned passengers as they disembarked from a train.
 Unexploded munitions from this period are still found on occasion.

-In 1965, the London Government Act 1963 came into force merging the boroughs of Malden & Coombe and Surbiton with Kingston upon Thames to form the Royal Borough of Kingston upon Thames.
+On 1 April 1965, the London Government Act 1963 came into force merging the boroughs of Malden & Coombe and Surbiton with Kingston upon Thames to form the Royal Borough of Kingston upon Thames, the parish of Merton was also abolished.
+At the 1951 census (one of the last before the abolition of the parish), New Malden had a population of 22,755.

 New Malden contains offices of several large organisations, including Northrop Grumman in Burlington Road.
-Nestlé Purina Pet Foods (before 1997 Spillers Pet Foods) was located in New Malden until 2012 when Nestlé moved its UK headquarters to Gatwick.
+Nestlé Purina Pet Foods (before 1998 as Spillers Pet Foods) was located in Blagdon Road until 2012 when Nestlé moved its UK head office to Gatwick.